lf-lang/reactor-rs/README.md

 #### Status

+* I made a first prototype which I scrapped because it became too messy.
+But it helped figure out the basic API and core classes.

+* To get an overview: 8ce8381
+  * This presents the core classes before I fleshed it out
+* Example of building a reactor

 * Core model classes like Action, Reaction, etc, are workable.
 You'll notice that they're super stripped-down and not so convenient to work with (eg a reactor doesn't know its parent reactor).
 This